etkaar/server-with-pikvm/README.md

 # The Server-With-a-PiKVM Project

+**🟥 I ended this project because the moderators (Arch1mede and Amt921) on the Discord server are kind of aggressive.
+Polemical statements, unnecessarily warnings for trivialities are the order of the day.
+After I shared this work, I got permanently banned.
+Thus, there is no reason to further support PiKVM.
+Anyway, I will try to help if you have questions. 🟥**

 In this article I will explain how you can build a server with a KVM using a Raspberry Pi 4 and PiKVM OS.

 [PiKVM](https://pikvm.org/) is a great open-source project people - including me - have been waiting years for.
 An alternative solution is [TinyPilot](https://github.com/tiny-pilot/tinypilot), they use work of PiKVM though (e.g. [pikvm/ustreamer](https://github.com/tiny-pilot/ustreamer)).
 Both projects are open-source but also offer pre-assambled devices.